gravitational/teleport/examples/aws/terraform/starter-cluster/README.md

 TF_VAR_license_path ?="/path/to/license"

 # AMI name contains the version of Teleport to install, and whether to use OSS or Enterprise version
-# These AMIs are published by Gravitational and shared as public whenever a new version of Teleport is released
+# These AMIs are published by Teleport and shared as public whenever a new version of Teleport is released
 # To list available AMIs:
 # OSS: aws ec2 describe-images --owners 126027368216 --filters 'Name=name,Values=gravitational-teleport-ami-oss*'
 # Enterprise: aws ec2 describe-images --owners 126027368216 --filters 'Name=name,Values=gravitational-teleport-ami-ent*'